Rojina-Sharma99/flutter_app_with_provider/README.md

 - Fetch posts from a public API (JSONPlaceholder).
 - Display post titles in a clean list view.
 - Tap a post to see more details (title + body + userID).
+- If any error, tap a reload floating button to retry again.
 - Handles loading with loading indicator making responsive UI, handle error, and success states.
 - Clean and beginner-friendly code structure.
 - Material 3 design with simple custom theme.